 Mary Anning was born in 1799.
 She is famous because of her fossil discoveries and the important contribution they made to the scientific study of prehistoric life.
 See if you can find the answers to these questions by researching her life on the internet or in your library.

 Did you know that dinosaurs lived on Earth for roughly 200 million years, whereas we humans have only existed for 200,000 years?!
 Look at this timeline.
 Can you do some research on the kinds of dinosaurs that were around during the Triassic, Jurassic and Cretaceous periods?
 Find out what our planet was like then and what other animals were around.

 We see an object because light shines onto it and is reflected back into our eye.
 When it gets dark this evening, try this activity to prove the theory.

 Time for an experiment!
 Let's find out how the distance of an object from a light source changes the shadow it makes.

 Have you heard about Darwin's theories on evolution?
 Have a look on the internet or in your local library.
 Can you find any examples of species evolving over time?
 Record your research.

 Can you cut out each of the following pictures and say which class of invertebrates they belong to?

 Do you know the difference between animals, plants, micro-organisms?
 See if you can you put all these in the correct group.

 Try this experiment to see if light can go around corners!

-Look at these pictures.
-Which items do you think use energy?
-Which ones make energy?
-How do you know this?
-What sort of energy is made?
-Do they all make/use the same type of energy?
+Energy cannot be created or destroyed, it can only be transferred from one store into another.
+In these pictures, which items do you think use energy?
+Which ones store energy?
+Do they all store/use the same type of energy?
 Cut them out and sort them into groups.

 Can you identify the different parts of the human body?
 Use the table to draw a simple diagram of each body part and record a brief description of what it does.